 2010 Super Bowl Winner: New Orleans 31, Indianapolis 17

-Most Fortunate Moment: On a potential game-tying drive, Colts receiver Reggie Wayne came up short on his route, allowing Tracy Porter to cut in front of him for a pick-six.
+Most Fortunate Moment: On a potential game-tying drive, Colts receiver Reggie Wayne (who had a shot of espresso with the Patriots) came up short on his route, allowing Tracy Porter to cut in front of him for a pick-six.

 2011 Super Bowl: Green Bay 31, Pittsburgh 25

-Most Fortunate Moment: I wrote this last year, and I have to say again, honest to God, I remember nothing about these playoffs.
-Apparently the Chicago Bears were down to their third-string QB (Caleb Hanie) in the NFC Championship game; Hanie threw an interception directly at Packers defensive lineman B. J. Raji, which seems like trying to throw a crumpled-up piece of paper into a wastebasket and not realizing there’s a door in front of it.
+Most Fortunate Moment: I’ve written this for the past couple of years, and I have to repeat that, honest to God, I remember nothing about these playoffs.
+Apparently the Chicago Bears had to resort to a third-stringer named Caleb Hanie throwing the ball in the NFC Championship game; Hanie tossed an interception directly at Packers defensive lineman B. J. Raji, which seems like trying to throw a crumpled-up piece of paper into a wastebasket and not realizing there’s a door in front of it.

 Honorable Mention: Um, I dunno … health?
 Seriously, I got nothing.
 Did these playoffs happen?